Schlumberger versus peers and the industry

 Schlumberger Limited (SLB) is the largest US oilfield equipment and service (or OFS) company.
 Its stock price has risen in the past year.
 On May 21, SLB was trading at $75.03.
 This was ~4% higher than its price a year ago.
 We’ll analyze, in this series, what’s driving Schlumberger.
 Read a comparison of SLB with its lower-market-cap peer Halliburton (HAL) in Market Realist’s Schlumberger and Halliburton Compared to the Industry.

 Schlumberger’s one-year stock price was at its highest in January 2018.
 However, it lost steam and trended down until the first week of April.
 Since then, SLB’s stock has been trending up.
 SLB’s revenues declined sequentially in the first quarter after registering sequential growth in the past three quarters before Q4 2017.
 Its free cash flow generation weakened significantly in the first quarter.
 The resurgence of crude oil prices in the past year drove many oilfield services companies’ stock prices up.
 Despite revenue and a free cash flow slowdown, strong crude oil prices and SLB’s improved bottom line in the first quarter have kept its stock buoyant in the market.

 Schlumberger’s moving averages

-In this series, we’ll analyze why returns from Schlumberger’s share price have been steady.
-We’ll discuss Schlumberger’s top line and bottom line growth, its balance sheet, free cash flow, and industry growth drivers in this series.
-We’ll start with management’s comments in the next part.
+In this series, we’ll analyze Schlumberger’s drivers, balance sheet, free cash flow, and dividend yield.
+We’ll start with Schlumberger’s management comments in the next part of this series.